sterraf/forcing_Isabelle/Transitive_Models/README.md

 $ isabelle jedit -l ZF-Constructible Delta_System_Relative.thy
 ```

-at the `Transitive_Models` directory.
+at the `src` directory.
 There are 3 other “leaves” of
 the dependency graph (`M_Basic_No_Repl.thy`,
 `Partial_Functions_Relative.thy`, and `Pointed_DC_Relative.thy`) which
 will not be checked unless they're opened explicitly, or the session